The Resurrection of Christ by Raphael is part of a Lent Devotional Series available for download.

 31 And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other.

 Christ is the center of the painting, literally.
-His feet are the center and Raphael has created a balanced composition going out from there with the four guards circling around him, and the two angels on either side.
+His feet are the center and Raphael has created a balanced composition moving outward.
+The four guards circle around him, and the two angels flank either side.

 Raphael has painted the triumphant Christ carrying his standard with the red cross blowing out in the wind.
 His robe is now embroidered with gold along the edges, a device used to designate this image of Christ is after the resurrection.
 Christ hovers in the air above his tomb.
 The hovering Christ is to emphasize his divinity.
-In paintings of Christ’s earthly life there are normally elements that emphasize his humanity, but post crucifixion we see strong evidence that he is divine.
+In paintings of Christ’s earthly life there are normally elements that emphasize his humanity.
+In post crucifixion paintings we see strong evidence that he is divine.

 How Christ is portrayed in his resurrection evolved in many ways over the history of art.
 For centuries Christ was depicted climbing from the tomb.
 This was to demonstrate his victory over death and showing him emerging from his journey during his time in ‘limbo’.
 Then the image of the hovering Christ emerged, a precursor to the image of the Baroque artists which is Christ bursting forth from the grave.